Let’s face it, filming a wedding can be really stressful.

 The other advantage of shooting with a 70 to 200 as opposed to a prime is it gives you that full range.

-So at 70 millimeters or closer to between 70 and 85, you can get a really nice portrait lens, and you can get relatively close to your subject.
+So, at 70 millimeters or closer to 70 and 85, you can get an excellent portrait lens close to your subject.

-Or, if you want to zoom out to 200 millimeters, you can get amazing compression and really bring that subject close to the background in that field of view.
+Or, if you want to zoom out to 200 millimeters, you can get fantastic compression and bring that subject close to the background in that field of view.

 I also appreciated that this lens is full-featured; it comes with optical stabilization and all the functions you might expect on a professional grade 70-200 at a great price point.

-And that’s probably one of the biggest factors for people in choosing this lens because it’s less expensive than the F 2.8 version.
+And that’s probably one of the most significant factors for people in choosing this lens because it’s less expensive than the F 2.8 version.

-The main advantage for us was the weight, but I think many people will appreciate the less expensive option.
+Our main advantage was the weight, but I think many people will appreciate the less expensive option.

 The 70 to 200 is the best option for a telephoto zoom lens for a Sony full-frame email.